 - Academic enrichment through La Puerta and strategic partnership opportunities

-- A summer Latinx Send-Off for college-bound students to aid students in creating cohorts, connecting them to university resources, and mentors
+- A summer Latinx Send-Off for college-bound students to help students create cohorts and connect to university resources

 - College tours and experiences